GauravBh1010tt/Auto-correction-for-transliterated-queries/README.md

 auto_correct(data=,re_train=,vocab_size=,step=,batch_size=,nb_epoch=,embed_dims=)

 ```
-For retraining the model, set `retrain` = `True` and pass the queries as the other argument.
+For retraining the model, set `re_train` = `True` and pass the queries as the other argument.
 The queries must be given in the following format:
 ```python
 queries=[]
 queries = ['how to handle a 1.5 year old when hitting',